Krishnakanthksa/CVAE---CGAN-for-Kuzushiji49/README.md

 Key aspects of the C-VAE include:
 1. A latent space that enables controlled sampling, allowing the generation of new images based on desired class and style labels.
-2. A training process that combines reconstruction loss and a regularization term (KL Divergence), ensuring that the latent space is well-organized and meaningful.
+2. A training process that combines reconstruction loss and a regularization, ensuring that the latent space is well-organized and meaningful.

 During training, the C-VAE consistently generated smooth and coherent images.
 Although these images sometimes appeared slightly blurry due to the reconstruction-focused loss function, the model demonstrated stable and efficient training.